Understanding Personal Injury Protection Coverage in Massachusetts

 Likewise, if a case goes to trial and a judgment is issued for a car accident personal injury claim, once they get the dollar amount of the judgment, the defendant would file a motion to deduct what was paid by PIP, according to our Somerville car accident lawyer.

 If someone does not have PIP coverage, that becomes a problem, but if someone does not have PIP coverage, there are different reasons why that could be.
 Then, the insurance company will still likely take the PIP offset when they are calculating the settlement value of the case.

 There are several reasons why a person may not have PIP coverage.
 Many people opt not to have car insurance since they already have health insurance.
 This becomes an issue when an uninsured person gets into a car accident caused by a negligent driver since it would be difficult to obtain compensation for medical bills.

 Reach Out to an Attorney Today

 A Boston car accident attorney could help victims with understanding personal injury protection coverage in Boston and its role in recovery after a car accident when meeting with them for the first time.
-A lawyer could also explain what the legal process is in an automobile car accident, which would include the PIP portion of the case and the calculation of damages.
+A Massachusetts personal injury lawyer could also explain what the legal process is in an automobile car accident, which would include the PIP portion of the case and the calculation of damages.
 Schedule a consultation today to find out more.